tinganho/balanced-storage/README.md

 }
 ```

-The method `showSubView` inherited the `add` annotation from the expression `new View(this.user)`.
+The method `showSubView` inherited the `add` classification from the expression `new View(this.user)`.
 This inheritance loop goes on and on.

 ## Callbacks